While most divorcing couples focus on splitting assets and hammering out support payments, too many neglect one major post-divorce reality: insurance.

 2. What if one of you becomes too sick to work?

-And if one of you is staying home to look after the kids, disability insurance is still important to help make ends meet.
+And if one of you is staying home to look after the kids, having the right insurance is still important to help make ends meet.
 If illness strikes or an accident happens to the stay-at-home parent, someone will have to look after your kids.
-A disability insurance policy means you can pay for help.
+A disability or critical illness insurance policy means you can pay for help.

-3. How will you pay unexpected medical bills?
+3. How will you pay unexpected medical bills after the divorce?

 If you’re used to being covered under your ex’s plan alone, or in tandem with your own workplace plan, you need to rethink some of your insurance needs.
 Consider getting major medical insurance to cover the cost of big bills not covered under your province’s health insurance plan, which your own plan (if you have one) may not cover sufficiently.
 Another thing that’s easy to forget if you’ve had it for years is medical insurance for traveling abroad.
 Without work-based coverage, you now have to cover yourself when you go away, so make sure you factor this into the cost of travel to ensure you’re protected in case you get sick or injured while abroad.